LordDestructor/Play-as-Blue/README.md

 ## FEATURES TO BE ADDED IN THE FUTURE:
 - RED's Battle Theme.
+- Change RED's Team based on this story.
+- Change Trainers Team based on evolution.

 ### There is a known issues:
 - When selecting a Pokémon, Professor Oak's speech doesn’t match with the starters.